cube3power/atsd/rule-engine/README.md

 ## Window Status

 [Windows](window.md) are stateful.
-Once the expression for a given window evaluates to `true`, it is maintained in memory with status `OPEN`.
+When the condition for a given window becomes `true`, it is maintained in memory with status `OPEN`.

 On subsequent `true` evaluations, the window status changes to `REPEAT`.

-If the expression returns `false`, the window status is set to `CANCEL`.
+When the condition returns `false`, the window status is reverted to `CANCEL`.

 ## Actions